taoyuan/wind/README.md

 * __region__:* the region your domain resides in
 * __itemName__: a string ('uuid', 'epoch', 'timestamp') or function that returns the item name to log

-*Metadata:* Logged as a native JSON object to the 'meta' attribute of the item.
+*Metadata:* Logged as a native JSON object to the 'data' attribute of the item.

 ### Mail Transport